Another complaint about rats at Family Dollar facilities

 She wasn’t surprised to hear about the rats.
 Rogers said it appears no one is policing the businesses, and environmental court judges aren’t doing enough to punish the company.

-“When you are talking about underserved communities this is what billion-dollar corporations do in our neighborhoods.
+“When you are talking about underserved communities, this is what billion-dollar corporations do in our neighborhoods.
 They make money,” she said.
-“They have a name like Family Dollar but they don’t treat us like family.”
+“They have a name like Family Dollar, but they don’t treat us like family.”

-We contacted Family Dollar about the problems at the Whitehaven store and complaints made about the West Memphis warehouse but have not heard back from anyone.

 The Tennessee Department of Agriculture said inspectors within the Food Safety Section of the Consumer and Industry Services Division told managers of the Whitehaven store they needed to improve conditions at the business before their next visit.